Embarking on a minimalist life journey doesn’t only mean decluttering, it begins when your mind is at ease with the way events are shaping your life.

 Becoming a true minimalist is not about reaching a point where you can finally say you’re a complete minimalist, but it is an ongoing journey where each step is important and that journey has no definitive end.

-A simple life is a life of both less and more.
+Learning how to live simply means living a life of both less and more.
 It’s a life of less distraction, less consumption, and less of the inessential, to make room for more mindfulness, more intention, and more of what matters.

 No Sidebar: At Work